olelong/olelong/README.md

-- 👋 Hi, I’m @olelong
+# 👋 Hi, I’m Oriane Lelong

-- 👀 I’m interested in web, design, photography...
+- 👀 I’m interested in web, design, programmation, photography...

-- 🌱 I’m currently learning C and programmation at 42 School
+- 🌱 I’m currently learning **C, C++ and ReactJS** at 42 School

 <!---
 olelong/olelong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.